 - Activity Description refer to the listed activities on Table 1.
 Activities shown on this form must correspond to those shown on Table 1.
 Use the dropdown menu for a full list of activity descriptions and their corresponding HUD activity numbers.
-Use the "+" box on the right side of the page for additional line items (or the "x" to remove unnecessary ones). - Materials/Facilities/Services in this column, list the materials/facilities/services associated with each activity. - \$\Unit, Unit, unit, and Quantity for projects that will be completed using force account labor, use the materials/facilities/services column to calculate the value of the force account, such as the estimated contract-related construction hours multiplied by hourly wage rates with the total amount indicated in the Construction column, or attach a separate Force Account Schedule.
-See Appendix V: Form and Documents Samples for an example of a properly completed Table 2 Budget Justification for Retail Costs involving Force Account labor.
-There are two acceptable methods for determining actual construction costs: - 1.
+Use the "+" box on the right side of the page for additional line items (or the "x" to remove unnecessary ones).
+Activity descriptions should be specific and must break down the project into reasonably detailed budget line items.
+Broad language such as "wastewater plant improvements" are not acceptable and will result in a deficiency letter. - Materials/Facilities/Services in this column, list the materials/facilities/services associated with each activity. - \$/Unit, Unit, and Quantity -There are two acceptable methods for determining actual construction costs: - 1.
 Break down the construction costs into labor and materials components for each activity (use this method for activities involving force account labor); or - 2.
-Use unit price (\$\frac{\(\sigma\)}{\(\text{Unit}\)}\) and the number of units (\(\text{Quantity}\)) for each activity.
-The units used (e.g., linear feet (lf), square feet (sf), etc.) must be priced to include all proposed improvements related to and necessary for the major construction activity. - Construction enter the price of a material associated with a construction activity.
-This is the quantity in the "\$\text{Unit}" column multiplied by the number in the "Qty" column. - Acquisition enter any cost involved with a proposed activity involving acquisition of real property (easements, rights-of-way, etc.).
-The projected acquisition costs must be broken out by the activity for which the acquisition is needed.
-Acquisition costs associated with construction activities, such as easements for a water system improvement project, should be shown in the "Acquisition" column.
-Please keep in mind that TDA requires compliance with the Uniform Real Property Acquisition and Relocation Policies Act of 1970.
-Do not add a separate Acquisition activity line item unless the project involves acquisition of real property, in which case the "Construction" column should be blank for the Acquisition activity.
+Use unit price (\$\(\frac{\((\)}{\)Unit\)}\) and the number of units (\(\)Quantity\) for each activity.
+The units used (e.g., linear feet (lf), square feet (sf), etc.) must be priced to include all proposed improvements related to and necessary for the major construction activity.
+Note: Lump Sum (LS) is not an appropriate unit type for budget line items that are quantifiable.